shambp/QUT-IT-Study-Guide/IAB305/IAB305_Tutorials.md

 #### Question: List the data types stored in the information system used by Starbucks and explain what information the system provides.

+The data types that are stores within this informaiton system are as follows:

+- Rewards card detail
+    - Rewards card number
+    - Current amount of points
+    - Star count
+            - Allows us to know how many points the customer has for when they go to use their points.
+Without this info the customer is unable to properly use their rewards points
+- Customer details
+    - Name
+    - Date of birth?
+    - Customer number (identifying customers by name would be archaic)
+        - Allows us to link purchases up to a customer, giving us options to

+- Payment information
+    - Card number
+    - Expiry
+    - Security code

+- Store details
+    - Store location
+    - If store is participating in mobile payment
+    - Current inventory

+- Previous order details
+    - Helps with strategic decision making - understanding what the customer wants to use

+- Transaction history

 ## Exercise 2